Joey Reynolds: Career

+Reynolds began his radio experience as a youth, when he, his longtime friend and collaborator Danny Neaverth, future WEBR jockey Danny McBride, and others set up a closed-circuit radio station at a Boys Club in Buffalo, under a sponsorship deal with a local pizzeria that "paid" the jockeys in free pizza.

-His first radio job was WWOL in Buffalo with Dick Purtan, then WKWK, in Wheeling, WV.
+His first professional radio job was WWOL (now WBBF) in Buffalo with Dick Purtan, then WKWK, in Wheeling, WV.
 After that, he continued at several venerable stations, including WKBW in Buffalo, New York, WNBC and WOR in New York City, KQV in Pittsburgh, KMPC and KRTH in Los Angeles, WPOP and WDRC in Hartford, WIXY in Cleveland, and WIBG and WFIL in Philadelphia.

 He rose to fame as a Top 40 radio personality during the 1960s and 1970s, amassing large audiences in places such as Hartford, Connecticut, Cleveland, Ohio, Detroit, Michigan, and his hometown of Buffalo, New York.
 Reynolds is often regarded as an early progenitor of "shock talk radio", whose sometimes outlandish on and off-air stunts garnered widespread publicity.

 One night, Reynolds started playing an endless loop of a The Four Seasons song, and locked the studio door from the inside.
 It played for over an hour, during which the station management arrived, police and paramedics showed up (in case Joey was incapacitated).
 The stunt earned nationwide acclaim, and the group thanked Joey by producing a special radio jingle to introduce of his daily radio show, set to the tune of their hit "Big Girls Don’t Cry").
 The stunt was incorporated into Jersey Boys but with Reynolds's name removed and replaced with a fictional character named Barry Belson, a fact Reynolds "bitterly resents."
 A Reynolds WPOP theme song put lyrics to the sax-laden hit "Wild Weekend", by Buffalo, NY group The Rockin' Rebels (the song had been written as a theme for another Buffalo radio personality, Tom Shannon).
 He also started an on air club for his listeners called The Royal Order Of The Night People.
 He had a nightly ritual wearing a purple robe lighting a purple candle on his purple radio while talking over his Night People" instrumental theme which was "Tarantula" by The Tarantulas.

 Reynolds was initially forced out of Buffalo in 1966 after a disastrous, uncooperative interview with Frank Gorshin ended with Reynolds accusing Gorshin of collecting an overly high appearance fee for a charity appearance.
 Reynolds responded by nailing a pair of shoes to the WKBW station manager's door daring the manager to fill those shoes.
 In another incident while at WDRC in Hartford he once referred to the then Hartford Mayor Ann Uccello as "a stupid broad" while live on the air.
 Station Management promptly suspended him which created an outcry of public support from his listeners.
 After he was reinstated, his first words on the air were "I still think she's a stupid broad".